maxschelski/pytorch-cluster-metrics/README.md

 # pytorch-cluster-metrics
-Pytorch implementation of standard metrics for clustering
+Pytorch implementation of standard metrics for clustering.

 So far only the Silhouette score is implemented.
 Code for the Silhouette score completely developed in NumPy by Alexandre Abraham: